crowang1A/Lightweight-Domain-Adaptation-by-Knowledge-Injection-for-Cross-modal-Cultural-Heritage-Retrieval/README.md

 This repository contains the implementation and datasets for the paper:
-**"Lightweight Domain Adaptation by Knowledge Injection for Cross-modal Cultural Heritage Retrieval" (ECIR 2026 Short Paper)**.
+**"Lightweight Domain Adaptation by Knowledge Injection for Cross-modal Cultural Heritage Retrieval"**.

 ## Overview
 We propose a lightweight text-side knowledge injection framework for multimodal retrieval models.